-- (1) Whenever a person is admitted to an approved facility as a patient, its controlling authority is to give the person a statement of rights in the relevant approved form. - (2) Whenever a patient is discharged from an approved facility, its controlling authority is to give the patient a statement of rights in the relevant approved form. - (3) The obligations of a controlling authority under subsections (1) and (2) are in addition to, not in substitution for, any other obligation that the controlling authority may have under this Act regarding the provision of statements of rights. - (4) In this section - relevant approved form means -
+- (1) Whenever a person is admitted to an approved facility as a patient, its controlling authority is to give the person a statement of rights in an approved form. - (2) Whenever a patient is discharged from an approved facility, its controlling authority is to give the patient a statement of rights in an approved form. - (3) The obligations of a controlling authority under subsections (1) and (2) are in addition to, not in substitution for, any other obligation that the controlling authority may have under this Act regarding the provision of statements of rights. - (4)